-In the event of a tie between Applications within either the New Supply or Preservation competitions, DCA will apply the following tiebreakers in this order:
+In the event of a tie between applications within either the New Supply or Preservation competitions, DCA will apply the following tiebreakers in this order:

-- a) The Congressional District(s) that have not yet received a selected Application from the competition (New Supply or Preservation), when considering ranking and selection determinations made prior to this tie. - b) The Count(ies) that have not yet received a selected Application from the competition (New Supply or Preservation). - c) Count(ies) with the lower average housing vacancy rate - d) Issuer territor(ies) with the lower average housing vacancy rate (if comparable Census data exists for all tying issuer territories) - e) "Readiness to Proceed" narrative, see (Scoring Criteria) Tiebreaker Information - f) For ties between Preservation applications: - i.
+- a) The Congressional District(s) that have not yet received a selected application from the competition (New Supply or Preservation), when considering ranking and selection determinations made prior to this tie. - b) The Count(ies) that have not yet received a selected application from the competition (New Supply or Preservation).

+- c) Count(ies) with the lower average housing vacancy rate - d) Issuer territor(ies) with the lower average housing vacancy rate (if comparable Census data exists for all tying issuer territories) - e) "Readiness to Proceed" narrative (see Scoring Criteria, Tiebreaker Information) - f) For ties between Preservation applications: - i.
 Soonest year that all Housing Credit, HUD, and/or USDA affordability restrictions are set to expire - ii.
-Preservation Priority narrative, see (Scoring Criteria) Tiebreaker - .
-Rent advantage (if applicable), see (Scoring Criteria) Rent Advantage - g) Census tract(s) with the lower average housing vacancy rate - h) Higher ratio of private investment to bond financing

-- For purposes of this tiebreaker, "private investment" is defined as all development funds not generated through tax-exempt bonds or 4% credits.
+Preservation Priority narrative (see Scoring Criteria, Tiebreaker Information) - iii.
+Occupancy rate of comparable properties, if applicable (see Scoring Criteria, Market Characteristics) - iv.
+Rent advantage, if applicable (see Scoring Criteria, Market Characteristics) - g) Census tract(s) with the lower average occupancy rate - h) Higher ratio of private investment to bond financing - For purposes of this tiebreaker, "private investment" is defined as all development funds not generated through tax-exempt bonds or 4% credits.
 Deferred developer fee does not qualify. - i) Lower total development cost per qualified residential rental unit